bvn-architecture/styleguide/_includes/3dprinting/SiteModelSplits.md

-# Splitting Site Models

-The main reason you'll want to split up the model is because your original model is too big.
-To calculate whether your model is too big, use the following formula:

-(Width &lt;= 223 AND Depth &lt;= 223) OR (Width+Depth)/sqrt(2) &lt; 223)

-This formula takes into account the possible ability for you to rotate your model on the 3D printer to make it fit.
-If one of your dimensions is bigger than 223mm (the printers are 223mm wide by 223mm deep) and yet it fits, you will need to rotate it 45 degrees.

-*Note: In order to ensure that your model fits, make a rectangular block of the size you're aiming for and put it into the cura software.
-Although the advertised dimensions of the 3D printing area is 223mm by 223mm, the software is likely to reject something close to this size.*

-Another reason that you may want to split the model is to make a certain section hot-swappable.
-In this case, you should know already where you would like to split your model.

-*I need to split up my model because it's too big.
-Where do I cut?*
+# How to split your site model and why you should

+To plan out cities, a lot of inner-city councils these days require 3D-printed site models before allowing a building to be built.
+At the required scale, they're often too big to fit in most 3D-printers.
+Until the day that most 3D printers can print large models, we'll have model splitting.

+The question is: "Where do I cut?"

-It depends on a few factors individual to each model:
+It depends on a few things individual to each model:

-1. Buildings/structures present
-2. Terrain present
-3. Purpose of the model

-And some static factors too:

 1. Size of the 3D printer
+2. Buildings/structures present
+3. Terrain present
+4. Purpose of the model
-2. Lockability (Ensuring the pieces can't slide)
+5. Lockability (Ensuring the pieces can't slide)

 The first thing that needs to be considered in the slicing process is the size - you need to maximise the size while still remaining within the dimensions of the 3D printer.
 The following image shows how you might do that: